 Information that can help you pay for college

 This could provide students with the information they need to appeal for a better merit scholarship at their preferred school.
 Depending on the school, students may be able to see how their award from a college compares to others with similar backgrounds.
 Or they may see awards for similar institutions that are much higher for students with comparable qualifications which is also useful information.

 But what about those that now want to go to schools they never even applied to?
 The application deadlines are long gone, right?
 No. Even before COVID-19, plenty of colleges had later deadlines or rolling admissions which means you could apply right now.
 Then there’s the annual list of colleges still accepting applications put out annually by NACAC after May 1.
 This list will indicate if the college is still awarding financial aid.

 Finally, if you find another college through TuitionFit that does a better job of meeting your net financial or social needs–contact them!
 Even if their application deadline has passed, the truth is that COVID-19 is hitting colleges hard and they’re worried about filling classes this fall.
 They’re making this up as they go as well and you never know if a college will waive a deadline for a student willing to commit immediately.
 And as the summer progresses, you’ll probably find even more colleges willing to entertain “late” applications.

 However, don’t wait until then to use TuitionFit!
-They’ve added almost 1,000 new users in just the last month with a 400% increase in uploads in the last six weeks.
-Most users will see over 100 comparable offers made to other students of similar backgrounds.
+They have over 11,000 financial aid offers in their system and hundreds of new uploads each month.
+Most users will see over 400 comparable offers made to other students of similar financial and academic backgrounds.
 This is information that you won’t find anywhere else.
 By using TuitionFit families will be able to stop panicking and start making plans for how they’re going to deal with the COVID-19 fallout.
 And remember, it’s free to users who upload copies of their awards.